Mattecentrum/Mattemotor/README.md

 ## 4) Creating your own exercises

-If you want to create your own exercise a good way to start would be to read the excelent description(Swedish only for the moment) [Create-Exercise](Create-Exercise.md)
+If you want to create your own exercise a good way to start would be to read the excelent manual(Swedish only) [Create-Exercise](Create-Exercise.md)

 The list and exercises are stored at app/json/list/ and /app/json/exercise/